A stacked search for spatial coincidences between IceCube neutrinos and radio pulsars: Stacking Analysis

 where

-where $\hat{n}_{s_j}$ is the no.of signal events coming from the source indexed by $j$ and $\dfrac{dF}{dE_{\nu}}$ is the expected neutrino spectrum from the source and can be modelled using a power-law as follows:
+where $\hat{n}_{sj}$ is the number of signal events coming from the source indexed by $j$, and $\dfrac{dF}{dE_{\nu}}$ is the expected neutrino spectrum from the source, which can be modelled using a power-law as follows:

 where $\phi_0$ is the flux normalization and $\Gamma$ is the spectral index.
-We use the following spectral indices: $\Gamma$ = -2.2, -2.53, -3 to calculate the model predicted number of events and the test Statistic $TS$ is given by~\cite{Kamionkowski,Li22,LuoZhang}:
+We use the following spectral indices: $\Gamma$ = -2.0, -2.53, -3 (similar to Refs.~\cite{Kamionkowski,Li22}) to calculate the model predicted number of events.
+Note however that this choice is arbitrary, and it is straightforward to generalize our results to any other spectral index.
+The test statistic ($TS$) can be written as follows~\cite{Kamionkowski,Li22,LuoZhang}:

 where the denominator corresponds to the background or null hypothesis of no signal.
 If the null hypothesis is true, the distribution of $TS (n_s)$ is given by the $\chi^2$ distribution for one degree of freedom, according to Wilks' theorem~\cite{Wilks}.
-However, for single source searches where $n_s$ is obtained by maximization of Eq.~\ref{eq:TS}, there could also be additional excess due to the superposition of a $\delta$-function and Gaussian distribution in case $n_s$ is close to the physical boundary~\cite{Wolf}.
+However, for single-source searches, where $n_s$ is obtained by maximization of Eq.~\ref{eq:TS}, there could also be additional excess due to the superposition of a $\delta$-function and Gaussian distribution in case $n_s$ is close to the physical boundary~\cite{Wolf}.
 The detection significance can be quantified by $\sqrt{TS}$.

-The implementation of our code is done in Python.
-The complete analysis involving more than 3000 pulsars and 1,134,450 neutrinos is computationally very costly and would require 48 CPU core hours when done in a brute force manner.
-To speed up the computations, we have used the {\tt numba.njit}\footnote{https://numba.pydata.org/} package to speed up the computations.
-The integrals were vectorized using the {\tt numba.vectorize package} and {\tt np.trapz}, which is faster than the corresponding functons in {\tt scipy}.
-We parallelized the computations using {\tt numba.prange}, leveraging multithreading for parallel execution of iterations.
-With these improvements, we were able to finish the entire analyses for all the three spectral indices in about three wall-clock hours.
-We have made our code publicly available and the link to that can be found in Sect~\ref{sec:conclusions}.
+In Appendix B, we demonstrate that this procedure can recover a true signal with a very high statistical significance.